 - Your company can expense or write off the subscription cost

-Real user scenario: Law firm associate who reviews hundreds of pages daily, needs certified signatures, and collaborates with partners across multiple firms.
-Adobe’s ecosystem integration and compliance features justify the cost.
+Real user scenario: Law firm associate reviewing hundreds of pages daily, needing certified signatures, and collaborating with partners across multiple firms - Adobe’s ecosystem integration and compliance features justify the cost.

 Frequently Asked Questions